Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify counts update in real time

 **Expected Results:**
-- Step 1: Visitor user is authenticated
-- Step 2: Home page loads
-- Step 3: Visit count widget or section is visible
-- Step 4: Count shows available slots (e.g., "1 visit remaining")
-- Step 5: Number of in-progress visits is shown
-- Step 6: Number of completed visits this week is shown
-- Step 7: Week calculation is correct
-- Step 8: Visit is created
-- Step 9: Count updates to reflect new visit
-- Step 10: Display refreshes when visits change
+When a visitor user signs in and navigates to the Home page, the visitor user should be authenticated.
+The Home page should load with personalized content.
+A weekly visit count widget or section should be visible, displaying visit statistics for the current week.
+The count should show available visit slots remaining (e.g., "1 visit remaining" out of the maximum 2 visits per week).
+The number of active (in-progress) visits should be displayed, showing visits that are currently ongoing.
+The number of completed visits for the current week should be shown.
+The week calculation should be correct, using Monday to Sunday as the week boundaries.
+When a new visit is scheduled, the visit should be created in the database.
+The remaining slots count should decrease accordingly, reflecting the new visit.
+The display should refresh automatically when visits change, updating the counts in real-time to show current status.

 **Actual Results:**
-- Step 1: Visitor user is authenticated
-- Step 2: Home page loads
-- Step 3: Visit count widget or section is visible
-- Step 4: Count shows available slots (e.g., "1 visit remaining")
-- Step 5: Number of in-progress visits is shown
-- Step 6: Number of completed visits this week is shown
-- Step 7: Week calculation is correct
-- Step 8: Visit is created
-- Step 9: Count updates to reflect new visit
-- Step 10: Display refreshes when visits change
+Weekly visit count section displayed.
+Remaining slots shown correctly.
+Active visits count displayed.
+Completed visits count displayed.
+Week calculation correct (Monday-Sunday).
+Counts updated when new visit scheduled.
+Display refreshed automatically.

 **Status:** Passed